puppetlabs/education-builds/README.markdown

 # Bootstrap CentOS VMs for training
-Packer build scripts and tools for master, training, student, or learning VMs, and classroom_in_a_box setup.
+Packer build scripts and tools for master, training, or learning VMs, and classroom_in_a_box setup.

 See versioned release notes at [ReleaseNotes.md](ReleaseNotes.md).